 Habit: Turnera ulmifolia grows as a woody herbaceous shrub to 1 meter in height.
 The leaves are arranged alternately, to 15 cm in length, lanceolate with a pair of glands at the leaf base.
 The leaf has a dentate margin, an acute leaf apex, and varies from glabrous to pubescent.

-The actinomorphic flowers are arranged solitarily in leaf axils.
+The complete, perfect, actinomorphic flowers are arranged solitarily in leaf axils.
 The flowers are subtended by 3 bracts.
 The calyx has 5 fused green sepals.
 The corolla has 5 unfused yellow petals.
 There are 5 stamens, each fused to the base of a petal.
 The ovary is superior with a single locule and many seeds.
 The fruit is a capsule at maturity.

 Habitat: Turnera ulmifolia grows in human disturbed habitats (roadsides, houses, abandoned fields), dune areas as well as long the edges of Dry Broadleaf Evergreen Formation – Woodlands/Shrublands.

-Turnera ulmifolia is used in the horticultural trade.
+Turnera ulmifolia is in the horticultural trade.